“Do you understand that the shower pipe is leaking,” Dawn says to Ray, through the bathroom door. “How can you not be showing any concern?”

 Last weekend, they taught me to drink.
 Rob__ sat on the edge of the tub, lit by an exposed bathroom light bulb, softly laughing as I puked into his toilet.
 “Hold on … little guy, …” he says over blasting blues and flushing water, “Watch your head ...
 Sit on your knees for awhile … ...
 Hold on … little guy …”

 I understand they need me to remain the retarded one.
 I speak good English only at work, only bad English when around them, a certain lack of specificness in the consonants.
-I read American runaway slave narratives the way I used to read the Bible, but today I am caught with Shakespeare tied around my thigh with two strings though my khakis are baggy.
+I read American runaway slave narratives and Schindler's Ark the way I used to read the Bible, wondering why their original publication had to be fiction, then republished decades later as non, but today I am caught with brand-new Shakespeare tied around my thigh with two strings though my khakis are baggy.

 “What is that?”
 Dawn demands, pointing.
 “Inside your pant leg?”

-Ray and Dawn walk the house for hours, talking.
+Ray and Dawn walk the wide, long, main hall of the house for hours, talking.
 Luckily, I used my own handwriting in the margins, designed to look like a doctor's scribble – code.
 Ray suggests to Dawn that I bought the book from the thrift store across the street from where he had picked me up.
 Dawn agrees with relief.

 “No, it was no problem,” Grace says.
 But it was, her facilitating Dawn, who didn't want me to come along on the family vacation to the Morris homestead in Florida.